The equilibrium points and stability of grid-connected synchronverters: Equilibrium points of the 4th order grid-connected synchronverter

 { \begin{proposition} We use the notation of Proposition \ref{prop:Xi}.
 Consider the model \rfb{eq:ss4}, with parameters satisfying Assumption \ref{ass_1}, and let $i_f\in I_f\cup(-I_f)$, so that \rfb{eq:ss4} has two equilibrium points.
-Then, at every equilibrium point of this system we have
+Then, at every equilibrium point of this system we have Moreover, the power angle value $\delta^e$ at the equilibrium satisfies \end{proposition}}